Demba Ba: Mouscron

 Belgian club Mouscron beat off competition from numerous other clubs to win Ba's signature in 2006.
 Scoring in each of his first three games, he then picked up fractures in his tibia and fibula, and was out of action between August 2006 and April 2007.
 Following his eight-month recovery period he scored seven goals in nine games, and picked up his first international cap.

-1899 Hoffenheim
+TSG Hoffenheim

 On 29 August 2007, Ba moved to 2.
-Bundesliga side 1899 Hoffenheim for €3 million.
+Bundesliga side TSG Hoffenheim for €3 million.
 Ba was an integral part of Hoffenheim's promotion to the Bundesliga and their successful first season in the Bundesliga, where they finished seventh after leading during the Christmas break.
 In that season he scored 14 goals, only missing one game all season.
 These goals included a hat-trick in a 3–3 game against Stuttgart on 24 February 2009.
-In all competitions Ba scored 40 goals in 103 appearances for TSG 1899 Hoffenheim.
+In all competitions Ba scored 40 goals in 103 appearances for TSG Hoffenheim.

 In July 2009, he was due to move to VfB Stuttgart, but the move fell through after he failed a medical.
 In December of that year Ba extended his contract at Hoffenheim to 2013.